neuml/txtai/docs/embeddings.md

 # Embeddings
-An Embeddings instance is the engine that provides similarity search.
-Embeddings can be used to run ad-hoc similarity comparisions or build/search large indices.
+Embeddings is the engine that delivers semantic search.
+Text is transformed into embeddings vectors where similar concepts will produce similar vectors.
+Indexes both large and small are built with these vectors.
+The indexes are used find results that have the same meaning, not necessarily the same keywords.

 Embeddings parameters are set through the constructor.
 Examples below.